 3 Ways to Boost Mask Wearing

-Amid a muddled, often-contradictory, and politicized public health response to the pandemic, it should be no surprise that the lifting of lockdown restrictions has led to a surge in cases in 21 states, including here in Florida where I live.
+Amid a muddled, often-contradictory, and politicized public health response to the pandemic, it should be no surprise that the nationwide lifting of lockdown restrictions has led to a third (and potentially the worst) coronavirus surge.

 Mask wearing in public is critical to containing the pandemic, as yet another recent study strongly concluded.
 Social distancing and washing hands, while important, aren’t enough on their own to keep coronavirus from spreading.
 So why, when restrictions were lifted in Florida, did so many people suddenly ditch their masks?